kcbarry/Debugging_Workflow/README.md

 + The line number where the error is occuring.
 + The steps you have taken to diagnose the problem.
 This is particularly important because it gives the staff a starting point when examining the issue.
-+ The point where you believe the error is, and why you don't understand what is happening.
++ The point where you believe the error is, and what you don't understand.